turbot/guardrails-docs/docs/reference/glossary/index.md

 **Account:** Represents a cloud account, such as an AWS Account, Azure Subscription, or GCP Project, within Turbot Guardrails.
 Accounts are tracked as Resources that can have attached Policies.

   **Action:** A runnable process that can be executed by a Control or another Action.
 Actions are triggered based on Policy Settings and Resource states.
 The list of available Actions is continually updated based on customer feedback, allowing for the addition of new Actions over time.

 **AKA (Also Known As):** A unique identifier for a Guardrails object that enables it to be directly indexed.
 AKA formats vary by provider and service.
 AWS resources have an ARN that is used as an AKA.
 Guardrails Resource ids are also AKAs.

 **Alert:** An automated message from Guardrails when a Policy violation or significant event occurs.
 Appears in the Guardrails console.
 Can also be configured to notify users via email, Slack, Microsoft Teams, or HTTP endpoints.

-**Calculated Policy:** Makes Policy Settings contextually aware by sourcing CMDB data, using an GraphQL query, and transforming it with a Nunjucks template that outputs a Resource-specific Policy Value.
+**Calculated Policy:** Makes Policy Settings [contextually aware](https://turbot.com/guardrails/docs/concepts/policies/calculated-faq#what-is-a-calculated-policy) by sourcing CMDB data, using an GraphQL query, and transforming it with a Nunjucks template that outputs a Resource-specific Policy Value.
 Any Policy Setting can be calculated.

-**Categories:** Organizational groupings of Policies based on their purpose and scope.
-Examples include Permissions, Compliance, Security, and Operations.

 **CMDB:** The Configuration Management Database (CMDB) stores detailed information about Resources and their configurations.
 It serves as the primary data source for Calculated Policies, enabling dynamic and context-aware Policy Settings.

-**Collective:** The networking and compute components that will be shared by all workspaces in a Guardrails Enterprise installation.
+**Collective:** The [networking and compute components](https://turbot.com/guardrails/docs/enterprise/architecture#collectives) that will be shared by all workspaces in a Guardrails Enterprise installation.
 Collectives are deployed and managed via the Guardrails Enterprise Foundation (TEF) product in the AWS Service Catalog.

-**Control:** An executable that evaluates assertions made by Policy Values for a given Resource.
+**Control:** An [executable](https://turbot.com/guardrails/docs/concepts/controls) that evaluates assertions made by Policy Values for a given Resource.
 If differences are found, it can take Actions as dictated by those Policy Values.
 May depend on one or more Policy Values to fully define behaviour.
 Controls are specific to Resource Types.
 Controls can be in these states, such as `OK`, `Alarm`, `Error`, `Invalid`, `Skipped`, or `To Be Determined` (`TBD`).
 They are categorized into Control Types and Control Categories for better organization and reporting.

-**Control Objective:** A business need that requires specific configurations or Policies to be enforced across cloud resources.
+**Control Objective:** A [business need](https://turbot.com/guardrails/docs/guides/managing-policies/config-examples#control-objectives) that requires specific configurations or Policies to be enforced across cloud resources.
 It represents a high-level goal that ensures compliance, security, and operational efficiency.
 For example, an organization may have a requirement that all cloud storage must be encrypted at rest, or that virtual networks must never be accessible to the public.
 Often these Control Objectives are written in non-executable Word docs or wikis.
 Policy Packs can be used to streamline the implementation of Control Objectives.

-**Control State:** Represents the current status of a Control after it has evaluated a Resource against its associated Policies.
+**Control State:** Represents the [current status](https://turbot.com/guardrails/docs/concepts/controls#control-state) of a Control after it has evaluated a Resource against its associated Policies.
 Control states help administrators understand the compliance and operational status of their cloud resources.
 The possible Control states are:

 - **OK:** The Resource is compliant with the Policy Settings.
 This is the desired state.